StackShareStackShare

 In Summary, AWS Elastic Load Balancing (ELB) is a managed load balancing service that simplifies the management and control of load balancing resources in the AWS ecosystem.
 It offers scalability, flexibility, and seamless integration with other AWS services.
 Kubernetes, on the other hand, is a comprehensive container orchestration platform that provides advanced deployment, management, and monitoring capabilities.
 It is platform-agnostic, portable, and offers more control and flexibility, making it suitable for multi-cloud or hybrid cloud environments.

-Decisions about AWS Elastic Load Balancing (ELB) and Kubernetes
+Advice on Kubernetes, AWS Elastic Load Balancing (ELB)

 Our whole DevOps stack consists of the following tools: